GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/intro.md

 - [Certificate Authentication](./cert-auth.md)
 - [OTP](./otp.md)

-View all pre-written Gluu Server [custom authentication scripts](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations).
-Implementation guides can be found in the pages that follow in this User Authentication Guide.

-Organizations frequently have custom requirements for authentication.
-For instance, an organization may want to implement a policy that enforces two-factor authentication only for users from certain a group; or only when a user tries to access a protected resource from an unknown IP address.
-Custom interception scripts enable enforcement of these types of policies, as well as any other business driven policy that can be scripted.

-Review our [custom authentication script tutorial](./customauthn.md), where we demonstrate how to write a script to implement OTP authentication using Twilio to send an SMS code for a two-step out-of-band authentication mechanism.

 ##  Support Multiple Authentication Mechanisms

-All authentications that happen at the Gluu Server are routed through oxAuth, the software that includes Gluu's OpenID Connect Provider (OP) implementation.
-Using the OpenID Connect `acr_value`, an application can request a certain type of authentication at the Gluu Server.
-This allows you to support multiple authetication mechanisms, and allow applications to request a specific mechanism on a case-by-case basis.
-Learn more about the `acr_values` that are supported out-of-the-box by the Gluu Server in the [OpenID Connect docs](../admin-guide/openid-connect.md/#multi-factor-authentication-for-clients).
+In `Configuration` > `Manage Custom Scripts` > `Person Authentication` you can view and manage all your authentication interception scripts.
+To support multiple authentication mechanisms, simply check the `Enabled` box for each applicable interception script and save the page.
+Now, using the OpenID Connect `acr_value`, web and mobile applications can request any enabled authentication mechanisms.

+To view which authentication mechanisms are enabled at your Gluu Server, you can always check your OP URL: `https://<hostname>/.well-known/openid-configuration`.
+Find `"acr_values_supported"` to see a list of which `acr_values` applications can use to request a specific type of authentication.

+Learn more about `acr_values` in the [OpenID Connect core scpec](http://openid.net/specs/openid-connect-core-1_0.html#acrSemantics) and in the Gluu Server [OpenID Connect docs](../admin-guide/openid-connect.md/#multi-factor-authentication-for-clients).

 !!!
 Note
-    Since all authentications are routed through oxAuth, your Gluu Server can take an incoming SAML or CAS assertion from a 3rd party IDP, for example ADFS, and use that as the basis for an OIDC session, providing seamless SSO across all your apps regardless of protocol.
+    Since all authentications at the Gluu Server are routed through oxAuth, you can take incoming SAML or CAS assertions from a 3rd party IDP, for example ADFS, and use that as the basis for an OIDC session.
+This eanbles seamless SSO across all your apps regardless of protocol.

 ## Configuring Account Lockout

-The Gluu Server is shipped with a custom authentication script that implements a basic account lockout policy which will deactivate a users account after a set number of consecutive failed login attempts.
+The Gluu Server is shipped with an interception script that implements a basic account lockout policy which will deactivate a users account after a set number of consecutive failed login attempts.

 The script uses authentication settings provided in the `Manage LDAP Authentication` tab within `Configuration` > `Manage Authentication`.
 In case the set threshold of failed logins is reached, the “gluuStatus” attribute of the user in question will be set to `inactive` and login counter is reset to zero.
 The login counter will also be reset to zero if several unsuccessful login attempts are finally followed by a successful one (before exceeding the limit).

-You can re-enable a locked account by settings its `gluuStatus` attribute back to `active` via web UI.
+You can re-enable a locked account by settings its `gluuStatus` attribute back to `active` via the web UI.

 To configure this feature navigate to `Configuration` > `Manage custom scripts` and find `basic_lock` script on the `Person Authentication` tab.
 There are 2 configurable properties: